 An X-radiograph of the Scholar Interrupted reveals that the composition evolved during the painting process (fig 2).
-In the upper right quadrant, Dou originally planned for an artist's easel similar to those that appear in his paintings from the late 1620s and early 1630s.
-This earlier configuration is seen in such works as Artist in His Studio (fig 3) and Man Writing by an Easel (fig 4), which point to the concept of the learned artist or the parallel between the artist and the scholar.
+In the upper right quadrant, Dou originally planned for an artist's easel similar to those that appear in his paintings from the late 1620s and early 1630s.[5]
+This earlier configuration is seen in such works as Artist in His Studio (fig 3) and Man Writing by an Easel (fig 4), which point to the concept of the learned artist or the parallel between the artist and the scholar.[6]
 When he painted over the easel in the present work, he added a shelf with various small jars and books and included a Japanese parasol leaning against the wall.
-While the compositional reworking does not appear to be unusual for Dou, the change signifies a development in the fine-tuning of the iconography.
-[7]
+While the compositional reworking does not appear to be unusual for Dou, the change signifies a development in the fine-tuning of the iconography.[7]

 The pictorial tradition of the scholar in his study was especially popular in Leiden among Rembrandt van Rijn (1606-69) and his followers in the decade between about 1625 and 1635.
-[8] Given that the city was an important center of scholastic learning, the seat of one of the oldest universities in Europe, and the site of a prominent school of theology, the painting's subject matter and themes would have been familiar to the local intellectual elite.
+[8] Given that the city was an

+Fig 2.
+X-radiograph of Gerrit Dou, Scholar Interrupted at His Writing, GD-102 important center of scholastic learning, the seat of one of the oldest universities in Europe, and the site of a prominent school of theology, the painting's subject matter and themes would have been familiar to the local intellectual elite.
 Though the painting possesses the character of a genre scene painted from life, the nature of the scholar's contemplative work is evoked in the various symbolic references associated with the still-life objects.
 The books and terrestrial globe may be understood as attributes of the scholar's wisdom and knowledge, while the hourglass and skull were well-established vanitas symbols that refer to the passing of time and the fleeting nature of existence.
 One can assume that the scholar himself is examining questions about the transience of life in his own writings, and that he remains mindful that the wisdom and knowledge passed along through books will long outlive him.
-As a clever parallel, Dou references oil on panel, 59 x 43.5 inches, private collection, United Kingdom
+As a clever parallel, Dou references the theme of art surpassing the artist's short life by inserting his signature, "GDou," on a tattered piece of paper on the side of the book, adjacent to the skull.
+[9]